 A \$40 non-refundable registration fee applies for all child care and camp programs.
 Payment for the first week is due upon registration.
-Electronic funds transfer (EFT) is the YMCA of the Virginia Peninsulas' required payment method for your weekly tuition for our Preschool, K-5 Student Support, and Summer Camp programs.
+Electronic funds transfer (EFT) is the YMCA of the Virginia Peninsulas' required payment method for your weekly tuition for our Preschool, Before and After School, and Summer Camp programs.
 Fees are automatically withdrawn from your checking or savings account, either weekly or monthly, as requested.
 By completing the electronic funds transfer (EFT) authorization form, you authorize the YMCA to draft your checking or savings account per the terms agreed on.
 The EFT drafts are continual, based on the payment schedule, and are automatically renewed.
 A termination form must be completed two weeks before the final EFT draft.
 Payments made by personal check can be converted into an electronic funds transfer.
 If you do not wish for your check to be converted, please inform camp staff at the time of registration.
 If a transaction is rejected, the YMCA of the Virginia Peninsulas will attempt to process the charge again up to three times within one week of the returned payment.
-A \$25 charge will be incurred for returns due to insufficient funds or an additional \$10.00 charge due to decline reasons such as but not limited to, Invalid Account Number, Invalid Expiration Date, Lost/Stolen, We then ask that you make all future payments in the form of a money order.
+A \$25 charge will be incurred for returns due to insufficient funds or an additional \$10 charge due to decline reasons such as but not limited to, invalid account number, invalid expiration date, lost/stolen.
+We then ask that you make all future payments in the form of a money order.

-Credit card payments can be made at the Welcome Center (not available at all centers).
+Credit card payments can be made at the Welcome Center.
 Cash will not be accepted.
 Please keep all receipts for tax purposes.
 Our tax ID# is 54-0524905.